nsirbu/TWA/README.md

 # WEB TECHNOLOGIES AND APPLICATIONS
-Repository used to publish the laboratory works for TWA course at UTM.
+Repository used to publish the laboratory works for WEB TECHNOLOGIES AND APPLICATIONS course at UTM.

 ###### Laboratory work Nr.
 1